caesarx26/tabby-book-management-app-competition/server/README.md

 ![Koyeb Service Type](./../.github/assets/koyeb_service_type.png)

 ### Source
 Where should Koyeb go to find the source code?
 An option of using github repos or a Docker image file is avalible.
-Currently, it is using a forked version of the source code which is a "private" directory.
-We will have to change this to be the correct public repository later.
+Currently, it is using the public version of this directory.
 Auto deploy should be avalible for both public and private repsitorys.

 ![Koyeb Source Directory](./../.github/assets/koyeb_source.png)